Rinchu93/cgal/Guidelines/Libraries.md

 ## Adding a library

-<span style="color:orange">Disclaimer: This is an initial version of
+**Disclaimer**: *This is an initial version of this section.
-this section.
 There are plans to improve the handling of libraries in CGAL in a more automatic way with CMake.
-For now the following steps are known, though slight modifications of the steps should be expected.
-Note that adding a library is a very seldom task as a CGAL developer.</span>
+For now the following steps are known, although slight modifications of the steps should be expected.
+Note that adding a library is a very seldom task as a CGAL developer.*

 ### Layout of directories and files